vitorcarneiro/ecommerce-vgd-frontend/README.md

 # Ecommerce-Meu-Velho-Material-de-Construcao

-Meu Velho Material de Construcao is a Hardware and Paint Store, where you buy the best products with the lowest price.
+Meu Velho Material de Construcao is a Hardware and Paint Store, where you buy the best products with the lowest prices.

 It's a mobile ecommerce app, you can see it [here](https://ecommerce-vgd-frontend.vercel.app).